roli93/ip-tracer/readme.md

 5. Misc:
     10. Routes.ts could be split into separate files for routes, controller and server when it grows.
     11. Error handling has been implemented to a very basic extent.
+    12. 12.
+Testing hasn't been included for speed reasons, but a real productive application should test APIs from a functional standpoint, concurrency mechanisms and load testing